cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/TravestyIsCircumstance.md

 ---
 section: Amber
-displayTitle: Travesty
+displayTitle: "Travesty Is Circumstance Gone Genetic: Her Nightmares Stayed Longer Than Mine"
-uriTitle: Travesty
+uriTitle: travesty-is-circumstance-gone-genetic
 ---

-Travesty Is Circumstance Gone Genetic: Her Nightmares Stayed Longer Than Mine

 "You have a one track mind,
 Is how I'd put it I suppose.